 After getting off the tube at Tower Hill you walk through a subway and first thing you see is the Tower of London which would have been fantastic is it wasn’t covered in scaffolding.
 This ruined the photo opportunity but didn’t dampen my spirit.
 You walk around the tower to go buy your tickets which are not cheap, £17 for an adult, wish I was still a student.

 They have fantastic guided tours with tour guides dressed in traditional guard dress.
 The tour guides speak loud and really jeer up the crowd.
 The first thing we heard was the story of James Scott who was the eldest illegitimate son of Charles II and was executed at the tower.
 He was executed by James Ketch who after consuming quite a few ales took 5 blows to severe the head of Scott.
 A lovely Disney story to start the day off.
 We didn’t stay with the tour for long but proceeded to visit the different towers.
 There was a fantastic exhibition on in the White Tower display 5 centuries of royal armour.
-It was impressive to see what they had to wear to battle and how little they could see out of their helmets.
-All displays were brilliant except for the Windsor display because all they had to show was a polo cap and some pads.
-I think Henry VIII would of kicked the shit out of Prince Charles.

 Unfortunately the queue to see the crown jewels was ridiculously long so I didn’t get to see them but I did get to see some older crowns as well as Traitors Gate and various other interesting sites.